 • All payments submitted must include a policy number.

-• It can take 2-3 business days for the money to be sent to Equitable Life.
+• It can take 2-3 business days for the money to be sent to Equitable.
 The funds are deposited effective the business day the funds are received.

 See the Third Party Contributions section for additional requirements.